 The organisation was established as a Charitable Incorporated Organisation (CIO.) on the 7th February 2019, (registered charity no. 1181919).
 The first Trustee meeting was held on the 14th September 2017 but since then the governing structure has been revised to enable it to be more robust for future sustainability.

 Various meetings have taken place with Preston, South Ribble Borough Council (SRBC), and Lancashire County Councillors as well as with the local MP Ben Wallace who has pledged to support the project and will remain involved.
 Locally we have had advice from a variety of organisations in the third sector and attended many seminars in order to increase our knowledge and extend our contacts.

 We continue to look for either a piece of land as a potential location for the Community Centre, or an existing building which can be converted and developed.
 However, we are keeping our options open and will consider all opportunities that come our way.

-Our vision is a work in progress but in November 2018 we saw our first major milestone - the opening of a drop in centre at Sion Park Community Hub Preston, for two half day sessions.
-One based on Arts & Crafts and the other on music or exercise.
-These ran until the week before Christmas and then we moved to the Plungington Community Centre.
-Here we run a session every Thursday afternoon from 3pm to 4.30pm.
+Our vision is a work in progress but in November 2018 we saw our first major milestone - the opening of a drop in centre at Sion Park Community Hub Preston.
+We held sessions for Arts & Crafts, Music and games which ran until the week before Christmas.
+We then moved to the Plungington Community Centre.
+Here we run a session every Thursday afternoon from 3pm to 4.30pm (see details below).
 This session will serve the people of the area but gauge the need for this kind of service and establish our charity in a small but beneficial way.